ijchen/icelang/docs/Guidebook.md

 `NaN`

 ## `byte`
-A `byte` is a single byte (8-bit value) interpreted as an unsigned integer in the range 0 to 255 (both ends inclusive)
+A `byte` is a single octet (8-bit value) interpreted as an unsigned integer in the range 0 to 255 (both ends inclusive)

 Operations on `byte`s in icelang are